K6 Math Logo

 Pythagoras of Samos, often described as the first pure mathematician, is indeed one of the best known Greek mathematicians.
 Unfortunately, we know very little of his achievements, as no writings of his have been discovered.

-The Life of Pythagoras
+The life of Pythogoras

 He was the leader of a society which was both religious and scientific, however it was cloaked in secrecy.
 It had an inner circle known as the mathematikoi.
 All Pythagoreans were vegetarian, could not eat beans or wear clothing made from animal skin.